ionos-cloud/ionosctl/docs/subcommands/Compute Engine/image/upload.md

       --disc-virtio-hot-plug     'Hot-Plug' Virt-IO drive (default true)
-      --disc-virtio-hot-unplug   'Hot-Unplug' Virt-IO drive -f, --force                    Force command to execute without user input --ftp-url string           URL of FTP server, with %s flag if location is embedded into url (default "ftp-%s.ionos.com")
+      --disc-virtio-hot-unplug   'Hot-Unplug' Virt-IO drive -f, --force                    Force command to execute without user input --ftp-pass string          Override password for FTP server --ftp-url string           URL of FTP server, with %s flag if location is embedded into url (default "ftp-%s.ionos.com")
-  -h, --help                     Print usage
+      --ftp-user string          Override username for FTP server -h, --help                     Print usage
   -i, --image strings            Slice of paths to images, can be absolute path or relative to current working directory (required)
   -a, --image-alias strings      Rename the uploaded images.
 These names should not contain any extension.
 By default, this is the base of the image path
       --licence-type string      The OS type of this image.
 Can be one of: UNKNOWN, WINDOWS, WINDOWS2016, WINDOWS2022, LINUX, OTHER (default "UNKNOWN")
   -l, --location strings         Location to upload to.
-Must be an array containing only fra, fkb, txl, lhr, las, ewr, vit (required)
+Must be an array containing only fra, fkb, txl, lhr, las, ewr, vit if not using --ftp-url (required)
   -n, --name string              Name of the Image
       --nic-hot-plug             'Hot-Plug' NIC (default true)
       --nic-hot-unplug           'Hot-Unplug' NIC